arestivo/chinook/README.md

 * Make sure nothing happens if no user is logged in.
 * Add a function to save customer data.
 * Create a template to edit a profile.

+# Step 11: Responsive

+* Add responsive viewport to HTML head.
+* Set maximum width of body.
+* Add a media query for smaller screens.